Lone Wolf and Cub: Influence

 Lone Wolf and Cub is considered to be among the most influential manga ever created, having inspired numerous artists, animators, and filmmakers across the world, as well as creating the "Lone Wolf and Cub" trope.

 Lone Wolf and Cub has influenced American comics, notably Frank Miller in his Sin City and Ronin series.
+In Miller's introductions to First Comics' English reprint of Lone Wolf and Cub #3 and #4 (July and August 1987), he detailed the elements which inspired his storytelling and artistic style:

+Like any really good novel, Lone Wolf and Cub is rich in themes that are as universal as they are human.
+Exotic as it may at first seem to western eyes, its thrilling action sequences and powerful emotional context make Lone Wolf great reading even for those to whom the Japanese are an alien, bewildering people ...
+Artist Goseki Kojima does not tarry.
+Each character in writer Kazuo Koike's tale is drawn in swift, clear strokes, and each stroke speaks volumes.

 Other examples of artists inspired by it include filmmakers such as Hong Kong action cinema's John Woo when he produced Heroes Shed No Tears (1986), American comic book artists such as Justin Jordan and Mike Kennedy, and animators such as Russia's Genndy Tartakovsky.
 Indian comic-book writer Suhas Sundar acknowledged that he drew some inspiration from Lone Wolf and Cub to create his Odayan comic book series.

 Homages to Lone Wolf and Cub have appeared in many works.
 Examples include a 1973 television commercial for Momoya chansai seasoning, episode 77 of the anime series Urusei Yatsura (1983), Samurai Champloo episode 22 (2005), Gintama episode six (2006), the third season of Crayon Shin-chan Gaiden (2017) subtitled "Kazokukure Ōkami" ("Lone Wolf and Family"), Busō Shōjo Machiavellism episode six (2017), Hug!
 Pretty Cure episode 44 (2018), and Rick and Morty: The Anime episode "Samurai & Shogun" (2020).